Preparing for motherhood is something most women hope to learn about as they get ready to have their first child.

 Next time you find yourself making a funny face, peeing in from of your children, wiping poop off the crib railing, or singing “Baby Shark” at full volume with your kids in your car, remember you are making everlasting memories.

-10 Things that Can Help Prepare You for Motherhood
+10 Ways to Prepare for Motherhood

 So, now that we have covered some of the aspects of motherhood no one could prepare you for, let’s talk about some of the things you could do to prepare you for motherhood.

 Having a strong support system is imperative in surviving motherhood.
 Especially in the early days when you are sleep deprived, talking to other adults seems more of a luxury than normalcy.